Overview

 • unlicensed school board-operated extended day programs

-Licensed child care programs that participate in the CWELCC system will enter into a service agreement with their service system manager.
-This agreement outlines the amount of funding your program will receive and the guidelines you must follow.
+If you participate in the CWELCC system, you will enter into a service agreement with your local service system manager.
+This agreement outlines:

-Some of the requirements that programs will need to meet include:
+Some of the requirements you will need to meet include:

-• setting base fees in accordance with the regulation and agreement with the local service system manager
+• setting base fees in line with the regulation and agreement with your local service system manager

 • following the rules set out in the Child Care and Early Years Act, 2014 and its regulations

-• maintaining existing capacity for eligible children for which they are receiving fee reduction funding
+• maintaining your existing capacity for eligible children for whom you are receiving fee reduction funding

 • providing information to support data collection and reporting